Posted by Aaron Barton on Jun 6th 2021

-There are endless possibilities with herbaceous perennials in the garden, but don't forget the important role shrubs play in livening up any cultivated space.
-Shrubs are an excellent way to draw attention to certain areas, create a backdrop for plantings, help anchor your garden design, or even steal the show.
-Weigela are great choice for any garden, providing color, texture, abundant flowers, and a range of size options.
+While there are endless possibilities with herbaceous perennials in the garden, don't forget the important role shrubs can play in providing needed structure and stunning color to the landscape as well.
+Shrubs are an excellent way to fill space in the garden, draw attention to certain areas, create a backdrop for plantings, help anchor your garden design, or even steal the show themselves.
+Weigela are an excellent choice for providing color, texture, and size options for almost any situation.